 Courtney is a Co-Chair of the National Science and Technology Council’s Lab-to-Market subcommittee and coordinates several Interagency working groups for tech transfer and intellectual property issues.
 She served as a Senior Policy Advisor to the Office of Science and Technology Policy through a detail assignment in 2018, supporting both Lab-to-Market and Citizen Science.

 She is a member of the Board of Directors of the Innovation Research Interchange, a world-wide network of thought leaders from large corporations, small businesses, and federal labs focusing on researching, developing and sharing best practices in innovation management, and serves as the Finance Officer on the Executive Board of the Federal Laboratory Consortium, a nationwide network of over 300 Federal laboratories focused on enabling commercialization of federally-funded technological developments.

-She serves on the FLC’s Executive Board as the Host Agency Representative, and previously held roles as the FLC Mid-Atlantic Regional Coordinator and Deputy Regional Coordinator.
-Dr. Silverthorn earned a Ph.D. in Pharmacology from The Johns Hopkins University School of Medicine and a B.S. in Biochemistry and Molecular Biology from Sweet Briar College; certificates in Biotechnology Enterprise from Johns Hopkins and in Policy Strategy from the Brookings Institution, and is pursuing a Masters in Public Leadership from Washington University in St. Louis.
+Courtney earned a PhD in Pharmacology from The Johns Hopkins University School of Medicine, a MS in Leadership and Public Policy from Washington University in St. Louis, and a BS in Biochemistry and Molecular Biology from Sweet Briar College.
+She has also earned certificates in Biotechnology Enterprise from Johns Hopkins and in Policy Strategy from the Brookings Institution.